 - Model the motion of robotic systems in terms of kinematics and dynamics

-- Analyse and evaluate a few major techniques for feedback control, motion planning and computer vision as applied to robotics
+- Analyse and evaluate a few major techniques for feedback control, motion planning as applied to robotics

-- Translate a subset of standard algorithms for motion planning, localization and computer vision into practical implementations
+- Translate a subset of standard algorithms for motion planning, localization and feedback controllers into practical implementations

 |H. Choset, K.M.
 Lynch, S. Hutchinson, G. Kantor, Principles of Robot Motion: Theory, Algorithms, and Implementations.|

 S. Thrun, W. Burgard and D. Fox, Probabilistic Robotics.